Maximiliano Falcón

-Maximiliano Joel Falcón Picart (born 1 May 1997) is a Uruguayan professional footballer who plays as a defender for Chilean Primera División club Colo-Colo.
+Maximiliano Joel Falcón Picart (born 1 May 1997) is a Uruguayan professional footballer who plays as a defender for Major League Soccer club Inter Miami CF.

 Club career

 A former youth academy player of Nacional, Falcón joined Rentistas in 2019.
 He made his professional debut for the club on 11 May 2019, coming on as an early substitute in a 1–0 home victory over Cerrito.

+In 2020 he would sign for Chilean Primera División club Colo-Colo.

+On 1 February 2025, Falcón would sign a three-year contract for MLS club Inter Miami.
+On 25 February he would make his debut for the club in the CONCACAF Champions Cup first round, second leg game against Sporting Kansas City it resulted in a 3–1 win.

 International career

 Falcón is a former Uruguay youth international and have played for under-20 team in few friendlies.
 On 5 March 2021, he was named in Uruguay senior team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches next day amid concern over the COVID-19 pandemic.